ibm-cloud-docs/cognos-dashboard-embedded/working_with_datasources.md

 ## JDBC data sources
 {: #jdbcdatasources}

-You can specify a database connection, for the following support JDBC connections:
+You can specify a database connection, for the following supported JDBC connections:
--	DB2
+-	Db2
 -	PostgreSQL
 -	Oracle
 -	MS SQLServer